joomla/joomla-framework/docs/testing.md

 	);
 }

-To gain access to a protected method you might do something add a method like the following example to your inspector class:
+To gain access to a protected method you might add a method like the following example to your inspector class:

 /**
  * Test that calls a protected method called 'hidden'